 To return to the example used earlier, the search phrase “can I sue an insurance company” currently has 90 searches a month.
 You can target this search term by writing a blog post titled, “How to Sue an Insurance Company if You’ve Been in an Accident,” with the first how-to on the list being the recommendation to hire an attorney.

-Here’s another example: Ninety people search for “how to choose a criminal defense attorney” in the United States every month; that’s more than a thousand people every year.
+Here’s another example: 100 people search for “how to choose a criminal defense lawyer” in the United States every month; that’s more than a thousand people every year.

 You have multiple audiences for blog posts such as this, including: